ursatile/css4eng/304-using-css-grid.md

 </figure>

 If it helps, think of the grid cells like city blocks, and the lines as the streets between them.
 The tracks in a grid are specified using the `grid-template-rows` and `grid-template-columns` properties; each property is a list of track sizes - absolute units, relative units, or the special `fr` unit which represents a proportion of the available space.

-> `fr` is officially short for for *fraction* but when I first saw it I thought "oh, OK, `fr` for 'free space'" and that's stuck in my head now.

 {% example grid-template-rows-and-columns.html elements="style" iframe %}